antoniolopes/crypto-utils/README.md

 Example
 -------

-You can check the ''main'' function in the util class but the gist of it is this:
+You can check the ``main`` function in the util class but the gist of it is this:

     final String text_to_encrypt = "This is the text to encrypt";
     final String encryption_key = "the encryption key"; // can be any size